-- Continue to provide voucher mobility counseling - Conduct outreach efforts to potential voucher landlord - Maximize voucher payment standards - Implement voucher homeownership program through the Family Self-Sufficiency Program - Utilize Voucher Homeownership in conjunction with comprehensive revitalization, infill housing, partnership with community-based organizations, City agencies, Family Self-Sufficiency (FSS) and other homeownership programs - Use Section 8 Project-Based Voucher Program assistance in conjunction with public housing revitalization efforts to increase the supply of housing units - Utilize to the fullest extent possible the Section 8 Project Based Voucher Program

-The HCV program has successfully increased and retained its voucher payment standards.
-Additionally, through the Annual Plan Process, the Authority has begun implementation of site-based waiting lists for all developments under HOPE VI and those developments that have converted to RAD.
+- Continue to provide voucher mobility counseling - Conduct outreach efforts to potential voucher landlord - Maximize voucher payment standards - Implement voucher homeownership program through the Family Self-Sufficiency Program - Utilize Voucher Homeownership in conjunction with comprehensive revitalization, infill housing, partnership with community-based organizations, City agencies, Family Self-Sufficiency (FSS) and other homeownership programs - Use Section 8 Project-Based Voucher Program assistance in conjunction with public housing revitalization efforts to increase the supply of housing units - Utilize to the fullest extent possible the Section 8 Project Based Voucher Program regulations.
+The RAD/PBV waitlists have been streamlined to more effectively and efficiently provide referrals for vacancies within the portfolio.
+Additionally, through the Annual Plan Process, the Authority has begun implementation of site- based waiting lists for all developments under HOPE VI and those developments that have converted to RAD.